jesperberth/automationclass/lab05/lab5.md

 __Note:__

-You need to change the "username" and "vlan name", "vlan id" and "IP"
+You need to change the "username" and  "vlan id"

 ```ansible
 ---